owen-pontoriero/ybco-vortex-sim/README.md

 # YBCO Vortex Simulations

-YBCO Vortex Simulations for Physics 77 Final Project
+YBCO Vortex Simulations for Physics 77 Final Project - Visit the github pages webapp for a demo!